detaybey/WrapYoutubeDl/README.md

 # Setup

-Under your <appSettings> please add a key/value pair for your binaries path.
+Within app.config or web.config file, under your <appSettings> please add a key/value pair for your binaries path.
 ```xml
   <appSettings>
     <add key="binaryfolder" value="PATH_TO_YOUR_BINARIES"/>